alex-saunders00/alex-saunders00.github.io/_posts/2023-08-21-understanding-floods-Bangladesh.md

 _Source: Getty images_

+### Comparing remote sensing approaches to map the Sylhet floods

 Our findings - [published](https://ieeexplore.ieee.org/document/10283378) in the conference proceedings to the Institute of Electrical and Electronics Engineers (IEEE) International Geoscience and Remote Sensing Symposium (IGARSS 2023) - show that:

 * A “local” non-machine learning (ML) algorithm and a “global” ML (pre-trained CNN) produced equally high accuracy, showing that ML generalized well to this specific flood event (though may have benefitted from having been trained on data from another flood in Bangladesh).